Happy

 / /

-Over the years, it has earned a leading role in the panorama of Italian bicycle routes, thanks to the quality of its infrastructure and services but also to the beauty of the landscapes and cities it passes through.
-I am talking about the Adige bicycle path that connects Bolzano to Verona.
+Over the years, it has earned a leading role in the panorama of Italian cycling routes, thanks to the quality of its infrastructure and services but also to the beauty of the landscapes and cities it crosses.
+I am talking about the Adige cycle path, which links Bolzano to Verona.

-And if you want to lengthen the route, the most immediate route is down from the Brenner Pass following the Eisack Valley.
-We cycled this route in different seasons, enjoying the warm spring sunshine, summer breezes, and autumn forest colors: there is no time more suitable than another… even in winter (before the snow covers the bike path) it could be evocative to ride in these areas!
+And if you want to extend the route, the most direct way is to go down from the Brenner Pass and follow the Eisack Valley.
+We have ridden this route in different seasons, enjoying the warm spring sunshine, the summer breeze and the autumn colors of the woods: there is no time more suitable than any other… even in winter (before the snow covers the path) it could be evocative to ride in these areas!

 Cyclist pedaling on bike path in South Tyrol